beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/project-structure.md

 ## Static assets

-### `public/`
+### `public/` (optional)

 Contents of the `public` directory are deployed to a secure blob store (S3) for hosting and distribution to your CDN (URLs for both of which can be found in your app's `Settings` screen).

-This is a great place to place images and build artifacts!
+This is a great place to place images and build artifacts, or to aim your static site generator at.
+The folder name is also configurable from the `Static assets` screen, too.

 [Learn more about working with `public/` and static assets](/en/getting-started/static-assets/).

-> Note: assume the S3 bucket will sync with your `public/` in your source control; anything not found there may be deleted from the S3 bucket during subsequent deployments.
+> Note: assume the S3 bucket may fully sync with your `public/` (or configured folder name) in your source control; anything not found there may be deleted from the S3 bucket during subsequent deployments.

 ## Tests

-### `tests/`
+### `tests/` (optional)

 Test root for your app's tests (run locally via `npm test`)

-Begin apps come provisioned with some basic tests in this directory.
+Most Begin apps come provisioned with some basic tests in this directory.

 Head here to [learn more about writing tests in Begin](/en/getting-started/writing-tests).